Bachman–Turner Overdrive: Disbandment, side projects, and reunions 1979–1991

-BTO completed a relatively successful 80-date Rock n' Roll Nights tour through late 1979, and officially disbanded in early 1980.
+BTO completed a relatively successful 80-date tour for Street Action through late 1978.
+But there was only one show for Rock n' Roll Nights, at Victoria Memorial Arena in Victoria, BC on April 7, 1979, and BTO officially disbanded in early 1980.
 After Randy recorded the solo album Survivor in 1978, he went on to form the short-lived Ironhorse in 1979.
 Ironhorse released two albums, Ironhorse and Everything Is Grey, before disbanding.
-Tom Sparks was the vocalist for the first Ironhorse album, along with Randy, but was replaced by Frank Ludwig for the second album in 1980.
+Tom Sparks was the vocalist for the first Ironhorse album along with Randy, but was replaced by Frank Ludwig for the second album in 1980.
 Sparks reportedly did not like the constant touring and being away from home for such long amounts of time.
 A reformed version of Ironhorse, renamed as "Union", released one album in 1981 entitled On Strike.
 Fred Turner was a member of Union along with Randy.
 The album sold poorly, as Randy was wrapped up in a bitter divorce and custody battle and thus unable to tour to support the release.

 BTO reunited in 1983.
-Their line-up for their first studio LP in five years (released in 1984) consisted of Randy and Tim Bachman, Fred Turner, and former Guess Who drummer Garry Peterson, who were joined by Billy Chapman, their drum tech, on piano and keyboards.
+Their line-up for their first studio LP in five years (released in 1984) consisted of Randy and Tim Bachman, Fred Turner and former Guess Who drummer Garry Peterson, who were joined by Billy Chapman, their drum tech, on keyboards.
 Younger brother Robbie Bachman declined to participate after business and trademark disagreements with Randy and the others:

 In Randy's 2000 autobiography, Takin' Care of Business, he counters that Robbie declined to participate in the reunion when he and Fred refused to share in the publishing royalties of the hit BTO songs Randy and Fred authored.

 The new album, simply (and confusingly) titled Bachman–Turner Overdrive, was released in September 1984 on Charlie Fach's new Compleat label.
 "For the Weekend", a song from this album, was released as a single and had a companion music video.
-It dented the US charts at No. 83, making it the first chart appearance by a BTO song in five years, and also the last.
+It dented the US charts at No. 83, making it the first chart appearance by a BTO song in five years, and also the last by any formation of the band.